-The 2016 San Francisco International Film Festival starts on Thursday, April 21.
-This two-week festival offers a look at more than 180 independent films from up-and-coming directors from around the world.
+Sunday, April 23.
+This festival offers a look at more than 180 independent films by up-and-coming directors from around the world.

-Heading into its 59th year, this festival is also the longest running film festival in the Americas.
+Heading into its 65th year, this festival is also the longest running film festival in the Americas.
 Every year, it attracts an audience of more than 70,000 people.

-Films for this event are shown at many of SF's top theaters including the Castro Theater, the Victoria Theater and the Roxie Theater in the Mission District.
+Films for this event are shown at many of SF's top theaters, including the Castro Theater, the Victoria Theater, and the Roxie Theater in the Mission District.

 On opening night, you will get the chance to see one of this year's most anticipated films.
-After the opening night film, you can enjoy an opening night party with several of this year's film makers.
+After the opening night film, you can enjoy an opening night party with several of this year's filmmakers.